Long-lived Sterile Neutrinos at Belle II in Effective Field Theory: Numerical Results

 To the best of our knowledge, no other constraints on these EFT couplings have been established for sterile neutrino masses in this region.
 For sterile neutrino masses below $100\,$MeV, several operators considered in this work have been constrained from LHC searches for tau production plus missing transverse energy \cite{Alcaide:2019pnf}.
 The resulting constraints are at the TeV level as well, but, as mentioned above, require lighter sterile neutrinos in order for them to traverse the LHC detectors.
+In addition, constraints from meson decays, tau decays, lepton flavor universality, CKM unitarity, $\beta$-decays, and EC$\nu$NS, have been discussed in Refs.~\cite{Alcaide:2019pnf,Biekotter:2020tbd,Li:2020lba,Li:2020wxi,Mandal:2020htr,Akimov:2017ade,Han:2020pff,Bischer:2019ttk}, where either a massless sterile neutrino was assumed, or $\nu$SMEFT operators with flavor configurations different from those we have studied here were considered.
 Consequently, these constraints are not shown in Fig.~\ref{fig:sensitivity_eft}.